ably-labs/ably-chat-kotlin/README.md

 ## Typing indicators

+> [!NOTE]
+> You should be attached to the room to enable this functionality.

 Typing events allow you to inform others that a client is typing and also subscribe to others' typing status.

 ### Retrieving the set of current typers